-The LM20242 is a full featured 1MHz capable synchronous buck regulator capable of delivering up to 2A of load current.
-The current mode control loop is externally compensated with only two external components, offering both high performance and ease of use.
-The device is optimized to work over the input voltage range of 4.5V to 36V making it well suited for high voltage systems.
+The LM20145 is a full featured adjustable frequency synchronous buck regulator capable of delivering up to 5A of continuous output current.
+The current mode control loop can be compensated to be stable with virtually any type of output capacitor.
+For most cases, compensating the device only requires two external components, providing maximum flexibility and ease of use.
+The device is optimized to work over the input voltage range of 2.95V to 5.5V making it suited for a wide variety of low voltage systems.

-The device features internal Over Voltage Protection (OVP) and Over Current Protection (OCP) circuits for increased system reliability.
-A precision Enable pin and integrated UVLO allows the turn on of the device to be tightly controlled and sequenced.
-Startup inrush currents are limited by both an internally fixed and externally adjustable soft-start circuit.
-Fault detection and supply sequencing are possible with the integrated PGOOD circuit.
+The device features internal over voltage protection (OVP) and over current protection (OCP) circuits for increased system reliability.
+A precision enable pin and integrated UVLO allows the turn-on of the device to be tightly controlled and sequenced.
+Start-up inrush currents are limited by both an internally fixed and externally adjustable Soft-Start circuit.
+Fault detection and supply sequencing is possible with the integrated power good circuit.

-The LM20242 is designed to work well in multi-rail power supply architectures.
+The LM20145 is designed to work well in multi-rail power supply architectures.
 The output voltage of the device can be configured to track a higher voltage rail using the SS/TRK pin.
-If the output of the LM20242 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.
+If the output of the LM20145 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.